onwayami2020/my-personal-site/content/publication/Kura-2017/index.md

 publication: "*RISUS-Journal on Innovation and Sustainability, 8* (1), 3-11"
 publication_short: ""

-abstract: Following a comprehensive review of the existant literature on human resource management (HRM) and organizational behavior, this paper proposes a conceptual model that highlights the role of contextual factor in affecting HRM practices-turnover intention relationships.
+abstract: <div class=text-justify> Following a comprehensive review of the existant literature on human resource management (HRM) and organizational behavior, this paper proposes a conceptual model that highlights the role of contextual factor in affecting HRM practices-turnover intention relationships.
 More specifically, we propose that perceived organizational politics may play a moderating role between HRM practices and employees’ turnover intention.
-Propositions and directions for future research on employees’ turnover decisions are also offered.
+Propositions and directions for future research on employees’ turnover decisions are also offered. </div>

 # Summary.
 An optional shortened abstract.
 summary: ""